Dr Julia Alfano

 • Dynamic assessment approaches to learning- drawing on Vygotskian approaches and the use of scaffolding

-• Neurodiversity, monotropism and the double empathy problem and implications for evidenced-based intervention and the focus on the child/ young person's voice including the development of the authentic self
+• Neurodiversity, monotropism and the double empathy problem and implications for evidenced-based interventions and the focus on the child/ young person's voice, including the development of an authentic sense of self, in order to combat the negative impact of masking behaviours

 • Child protection and safeguarding training for education settimgs

-• Crimiinalisation, radicalisaton and exploitation of children and young people including working with cognitive biases embedded in systems around these young people
+• Crimiinalisation, radicalisaton and exploitation of children and young people including working with cognitive biases embedded in systemic practice surrounding these young people

 • Domestic abuse experiences in children and young people ( including working with both victims and perpetrators)